 VPDoR Managed Seed Grant Programs

-The program launched on September 8, 2022 and provides $50,000 or $5,000 grants to support the final stages of external submission activities to Stanford-led teams.
+The program launched on September 8, 2022 and provides $5,000 or up to $50,000 grants to support the final stages of external submission activities to Stanford-led teams.

 The program launched on October 4, 2021 and provides awards of $5,000 to stimulate joint Stanford and SLAC research collaborations that lead to large-scale extramural funding.